Anmol-Sharma/AI-Lab/README.md

 ### NLP

 - [A Small LLM \(Pytorch\)](./Pytorch_Implementations/)
-  - A small implementation of GPT-2 style LLM trained on wikipedia dataset.
+  - A small implementation of GPT-2 style LLM (from scratch) trained on wikipedia dataset.

 ### Background Models